 Where there are no vehicles close enough, pedestrians can cross the street.
 This is in spite of the lack of a crosswalk.

 Violations of §21954 are another common source of jaywalking tickets.
-Though starting on January 1, 2023, jaywalking will no longer be prosecuted in California as long as the crossing is done safely without oncoming traffic nearby.6
+Though as of January 1, 2023, jaywalking is no longer prosecuted in California as long as the crossing is done safely without oncoming traffic nearby.6

 1.8.
 VC 21970: Can drivers stop their cars and block a crosswalk or sidewalk?